mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 - Get familiar with vectors, spaces, matrix transformations, and related concepts

-- Get familiar with inverse, determinant, and transpose (get fluent if interested in computer vision)
+- Learn basics of inverse, determinant, and transpose (get fluent if interested in computer vision)

 **Differential Equations**